karam94/bannerlord-fourth-crusade-mod/README.md

 ## Installation

-Put in a folder called 'zzFourthCrusadeBannerlord'.
-Extract in C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules
+Extract or drag the folders `zzFourthCrusadeBannerlord` and `SandBox` in C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules.
+When asked to overwrite existing files, accept to do so (this is due to some files currently not being moddable in early access).
+Ensure to select the "Fourth Crusade Bannerlord" mod in the M&B: Bannerlord launcher, order it at the bottom.

 ### Changes: